argilla-io/argilla/argilla-sdk/docs/how_to_guides/user.md

 To create a new user in Argilla, you can define it in the `User` class and then call the `create` method.
 This method is inherited from the `Resource` base class and operates without modifications.

-!!! info Password generation
-    If you don't provide a password, a random one will be generated for you.
-Ensure you store this password securely by accessing it through `user.password` immediately after user creation.
-For security reasons, the password will not be retrievable later.

 ```python
 import argilla_sdk as rg